proycon/sxmo-utils/scripts/deviceprofiles/README.md

 ## Device profile variables used by sxmo
 Supported variables used by sxmo are:

+### Modem related

+export SXMO_EG25		| If the modem requires EG25-manager, set this to 1.
+If the phone does not require EG25-manager, leave this unset.
+EG25-manager is found on the pinephone/pinephonepro.

 ### Screen-related
 SXMO_ROTATION_POLL_TIME		| Polling time for rotate in seconds (decimals allowed e.g. .1) [default: 1]